 The Kymatio organization associates the developers of several pre-existing packages for wavelet scattering, including

-The resort to PyTorch tensors as inputs to Kymatio allows the programmer to backpropagate the gradient of wavelet scattering coefficients, thus integrating them within an end-to-end trainable pipeline, such as a deep neural network.
+Interfacing Kymatio into deep learning frameworks allows the programmer to backpropagate the gradient of wavelet scattering coefficients, thus integrating them within an end-to-end trainable pipeline, such as a deep neural network.

 Each of these algorithms is written in a high-level imperative paradigm, making it portable to any Python library for array operations as long as it enables complex-valued linear algebra and a fast Fourier transform (FFT).

 Each algorithm comes packaged with a frontend and backend.
 The frontend takes care of interfacing with the user.
 The backend defines functions necessary for computation of the scattering transform.